Five guilt-free ways to deal with unwanted Christmas presents

 By Ryan Johnson

-Christmas brought joy, laughter, and for many Australians, presents that don't quite hit the mark.
+Each year, Christmas brings joy, laughter, and for many Australians, gifts that miss the mark.

 As the saying goes, keep your friends close, your enemies closer, and your receipts for major purchases closest of all.